California Rare Fruit Growers, San Diego Chapter

 CRFGsecretary@gmail.com

-If you renewed on or before February 4, 2026 your name will be on a list to receive a new 2026 name tag.
+If you renewed on or before February 4, 2026 your new 2026 name tag was printed.

 If you unable to login to renew and pay - or have tried updating your password and cannot, please contact a CRFG administrator to be reinstated in order to renew for the calendar year 2026.
 Need help?